UGA COMMITS FOR 2015

-- Christian Owens, WR, 6-5, 200, Griffin (committed to South Carolina): Owens was UGA’s first commit for 2015 class, but switched to South Carolina 18 months later.
+- Christian Owens, WR, 6-5, 200, Griffin (signed with South Carolina): Owens was UGA’s first commit for 2015 class, but switched to South Carolina 18 months later.
 He didn’t explain his reasons for the change, but there was speculation that UGA could not promise him early enrollment (ironically that was promised to Van Jefferson, who flipped).